AhmedIssa11/Online-Banking-System/README.md

 - Project Scope: The scope of this project will be on Customers, Tellers and Admins.
 This system is responsible for operating a payment system, providing loans, taking deposits, and helping with investments.

-- Tools: Visual Studio .Net, C# and SQL Server.
+- Tools: Visual Studio .Net, C#, Bunifu Tool and SQL Server.